emacs-mirror/emacs/mps/procedure/pull-request-merge.rst

    believe that the failure is due to merge conflicts that you are willing to resolve.

-   If you have no build and test results for the merge, then you can still try to execute `the merging procedure`_ if:
+   If you don't have recent build and test results for the merge, then you can still try to execute `the merging procedure`_ if:

    #. you believe there are only merge conflicts,
    #. you're willing to try to resolve those conflicts, and
    #. you're prepared to test on all target platforms.

-.. [#trial-merge] GitHub automatically creates a "merge commit" for a
-                  pull request, which is a merge of the pull request branch.
-CI is run against both the branch (labelled "push") and the merge (labelled "pull_request").
+.. [#trial-merge] CI is run against both the branch (labelled "push"),
+                  and a `pull request merge branch`_ (labelled "pull request") automatically created by GitHub.

+.. _pull request merge branch: https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#pull_request

 .. _Travis CI build history for the repo: https://app.travis-ci.com/github/Ravenbrook/mps/builds